Everything That You Need in Order to Build and Optimize a WordPress Website

 - WordPress Help

 1. Website Domain

 First things first, you’ll need a domain (e.g. https://example.com).

-I recommend registering (buying) the domain name with the hosting company that you’re going to use in order to host your website.
+If you don’t find deals that you think are worth it on domain registrar websites, I recommend registering (buying) the domain name directly on the hosting company that you’re going to use in order to host your WordPress website.
 In that way, you’ll skip the hassle of changing Name Servers in order to point the domain to your hosting, and also wait for them to propagate, which can take anywhere between several hours to 24h, or 48h, or even 72h if you’re the unlucky type.

 Goes without saying that choosing a good and reliable hosting company is critical.
 Unfortunately, I still see a lot of people on all kinds of awful web hosts.

 - HostGator – use the coupon code themeskills to get up to 60% OFF and $4.99 on selected domains.